phanxuanquang/AskDB/README.md

 Thank you for your contribution and for helping to make this project better! :tada:

+## 📄 License
+This project is protected by a **Strict Non-Commercial License**.

+*   Forks and contributions are allowed.
+*   Commercial use is strictly forbidden under any circumstances.
+*   Clear attribution and a link to the original repo are mandatory for any redistribution.

+For full terms, see [LICENSE](./LICENSE).

 ## :gift: Support Me

 <a href="https://i.imgur.com/9YpRPQs.jpeg" target="_blank">